-In this program, students are prepared for professional and essential support positions in the automotive industry by providing general business and specialized automotive education.
-Through eight months of co-op work experience and opportunities to network with industry professionals, students explore the automotive industry and learn from industry experts.
-Upon completion of the program students have the skills, knowledge, and experience to build a career across a broad range of sectors in the automotive industry.
+In this program, students are prepared for professional and essential support positions in the automotive industry by receiving a general business and specialized automotive education.
+Upon completion of the program, students have the skills, knowledge, and experience to build a career across a broad range of sectors in the automotive industry.
+Students have the opportunity to gain eight months of co-op work experience and are able to network with industry professionals to explore the various sectors within the industry.

 Tuition and fees